talentprotocol/talent-llms/PRODUCT.md

 - B2C: Builders pay for Talent Plus subscriptions to access features like increased visibility, access to more rewards, or profile analytics.

-## Experiments & Future Directions

-### Traders
-- Exploring mechanisms for betting on builders.
-- This is a high-potential revenue stream, but first we need an app that builders use regularly.

-### Professionals
-- Explore the largest supply of verified builders in crypto with advanced search tools.
-- "Find proven builders, not just polished résumés."
-- This is complementary to the core builder–ecosystem loop.

 ---